 The results from ~12°S shelf water indicate that upwelling of oxygen-poor water was still continuing in October 2015 at 12°S in the near surface layer, despite the enhanced SST anomaly related to El Niño.
 Below the oxycline, however, El Niño conditions were developing.
-The observations west of 77°48'W in the upper 75 m show that oxygen as well as temperature (not shown) were lower in October 2015, maybe related to a stronger poleward flow of the Peru Chile Undercurrent (PCUC) which has been shown to be a characteristic of El Niño events (Strub et al., 1998).
-The PCUC advects seawater property anomalies from equatorial to extratropical regions and shoals during El Niño despite the velocity and transport intensification (Montes et al. 2011; Chaigneau et al., 2013).
+The observations west of 77°48'W in the upper 75 m that oxygen as well as temperature (not shown) were lower in October 2015, may be related to a stronger poleward flow which has been shown to be a characteristic of El Niño events (Strub et al., 1998).

-At ~14°S at the easternmost station near the shelf, the oxygen distribution is quite similar for December 2012 and October 2015 (Supplement Fig. S6), indicating non-El Niño oxygen-poor upwelling near the shelf.
+At ~14°S at the easternmost station near the shelf, the oxygen distribution is quite similar for December 2012 and October 2015 (Supplement Fig. S8), indicating non-El Niño oxygen-poor upwelling near the shelf.
 West of 77°W, the isopycnals are deeper in October 2015 related to a deeper thermocline with warmer water in the upper 100 m (not shown) and higher oxygen in October 2015 compared to December 2012.
-Similar to ~12°S the nutrient distribution shows higher nitrate and lower phosphate and silicate in October 2015 compared to December 2012 at ~14°S. As outlined above, the higher nitrate concentrations in October 2015 likely result from less denitrification and more complete nitrication, as a result of the increased oxygen concentrations, and this again provides evidence for a developing El Niño situation.
+Similar to ~12°S the nutrient distribution shows higher nitrate and lower phosphate and silicate in October 2015 compared to December 2012 at ~14°S. This again shows a developing El Niño situation.

-At ~16°S the oxygen concentrations at the shelf were lower in October 2015 than in December 2012 (Supplement Fig. S7), indicating similar as at ~14°S non-El Niño upwelling close to the shelf.
+At ~16°S the oxygen concentrations at the shelf were lower in October 2015 than in December 2012 (Supplement Fig. S9), indicating similar as at ~14°S non-El Niño upwelling close to the shelf.
 The higher oxygen near the shelf in December 2012 was probably related to an unusual distribution related to an eddy located near the ~16°S section (e.g. Stramma et al., 2013; Czeschel et al., 2015).
 The SST at ~14°S and ~16°S was lower in October 2015 than in December 2012, hence the slight increase of SST by El Niño did not compensate the typical seasonal SST signal.
 Different to the sections at ~9°S, ~12°S and ~14°S, at ~16°S the density distribution below the thermocline did not shift to higher densities in October 2015 which shows that the El Niño influence at 16°S was the weakest of the 4 shelf sections.
-The observed transitional feature of normal conditions near-shore and El Nino conditions offshore is probably a consequence of the cross-shore pattern in vertical velocity during upwelling.
-The near-shore vertical velocity is to be expected substantially larger than the offshore vertical velocity (Fennel, 1999).
-A downwelling Kelvin wave could then neutralize the weak offshore upwelling and bring down the thermocline, while near-shore the strong upwelling would hardly weaken and for some time still bring up remnants of cold oxygen-poor water, until supplies feed from the offshore warmer and oxygen replete waters.
-The wind field would not need to change in order to produce this transition pattern in hydrography.
+In summary, the temperature, salinity and oxygen measurements all indicate that during October 2015 the El Niño was strongest along our northern transects and weakest along our southern transects.
+This was also apparent in the nutrient properties between the northern and southern portions of our study region.
+As outlined above, at 12°S the N:P ratio was higher and nitrite concentrations were lower during October 2015 when compared to the non-El Niño period of December 2012, both of which point to a reduction in the magnitude of denitrification.
+When comparing the differences between coastal nutricline N:P ratios and nitrite concentrations along the coast, we found that the differences between October 2015 and December 2012 decreased between 12°S and 14°S, and again between 14°S and 25 16°S (data not shown).
+This again highlights the potential for El Niño events to impact N loss processes and upper water column biogeochemistry.